List of Home and Away characters introduced in 2006: Macca MacKenzie

-Michael "Macca" MacKenzie, played by Trent Baines, first appeared during the episode airing on 7 April 2006 and departed on 23 February 2007.

-Macca's main storyline focuses on his relationship with Cassie Turner (Sharni Vinson) and repeated domestic abuse of her.
+Macca's main storyline focuses on his relationship with Cassie and repeated domestic abuse of her.
 Baines spoke about the story on the serial's official website: "It’s something that happens in society and it’s a shame and any of the girls who are out there I think they need to talk to somebody even if it’s not a friend or a family – possibly counselling or something like that – because I think that they might get stuck into the little world that gets created in a violent relationship."
 He added "I’ve learnt since playing the role of Macca that it’s a strange way of thinking, I can understand to an extent how it happens, but I certainly think that people in that situation have got some issues and I’ve got no cure for it.
 I wish I could say that all they need to do is 'this' and that will fix it, but I don't know."

 Macca arrives in Summer Bay and almost collides with Belle Taylor (Jessica Tovey), who has taken Kim Hyde's (Chris Hemsworth) car.
 Martha MacKenzie (Jodi Gordon), Ric Dalby (Mark Furze) and Barry Hyde (Ivar Kants) go to investigate and Martha introduces Macca as her brother.
 Macca attends Martha's birthday party and soon makes friends with Cassie and begins helping her with boxing training.
 Martha has reservations about Macca dating Cassie as he had a tendency in the past to reject girls phone calls after getting bored with them.
 He receives an offer for a courier's job and plans to tell Cassie he is leaving but is afraid to tell her after she confesses her love for him.
 Macca then leaves and makes a promise to make their long-distance relationship work.
 He returns several weeks earlier and begins renting the flat above the Beachside diner.
 The hours his job demands take their toll on him and he turns to drugs.
 Ric discovers Macca's drug use and confronts him about it.
 He explains that a lot of other people at work do it and to prove a point, he flushes the drugs but calls for replacements several hours later.
 Cassie also discovers Macca's habit and confronts him and is hit as a result.
 He apologises to Cassie but continues hitting her and eventually injures her when he becomes jealous of her closeness with Ric.